Farama-Foundation/PettingZoo/docs/magent/gather.md

 *AEC diagram*

-In gather, the agents must gain reward by eating food or fighting each other.
+In gather, the agents must gain reward by eating food or fighting each other. [talk about HP decay etc here like you did elsewhere]

 Action options: